scottshambaugh/rockpaperscissors/README.md

 # Fair generalizations of Rock-Paper-Scissors

+## See *[The Secret Garden of Rock-Paper-Scissors](https://theshamblog.com/the-secret-garden-of-rock-paper-scissors/)* for context, details, and results

 Enumerate and visualize "fair" generalizations of Rock-Paper-Scissors on `n` strategies, represented as `n×n` skew-symmetric matrices with entries in `{-1, 0, +1}`.
 Three nested notions of fairness:

 - **Regular** — every node has the **same** `(W, T, L)` profile.
 Strongest.